-Defamation, libel, and slander belongs to the same field of law and are often confused with one another.
+Defamation, libel, and slander belong to the same field of law and are often confused with one another.
 Defamation is also the general area of law that covers libel and slander, and they all relate to communications that falsely degrade the character or reputation of another person.
-It is an area of law that protects people’s reputation and allows people to sue when they are misrepresented.
+It is an area of law that protects people’s reputations and allows people to sue when they are misrepresented.
 A person who is damaged by a false statement may bring a defamation lawsuit.

 Libel is a written defamatory statement that is found in print.
 Libel refers to a written or digital defamatory statement or false representation that conveys an unjustly unfavourable impression.
 Libel only occurs in written statements (including statements in digital media).
-As such, in certain jurisdictions, spoken statements made on TV, radio or in other digital media which create a permanent record could constitute libel as well as slander.
+As such, in certain jurisdictions, spoken statements made on TV, radio, or in other digital media that create a permanent record could constitute libel as well as slander.

 Slander is a spoken or oral defamatory statement that is found in speech.
 Slander refers to a false spoken statement that is made to cause people to have a bad opinion of someone.
 Slander can be published in any media.
-It can be a comment on a blog, or in a speech, or a statement on TV.
+It can be a comment on a blog, in a speech, or a statement on TV.

-Another important difference between libel and slander is that libel is actionable per se (that is, it is presumed to have damages on the plaintiff), whereas in the case of slander, the plaintiff must prove the damages unless the slander relates to the following matters:
+Another important difference between libel and slander is that libel is actionable per se (that is, it is presumed to have damages on the plaintiff), whereas, in the case of slander, the plaintiff must prove the damages unless the slander relates to the following matters:

-In other words, the standard for a plaintiff to prove slander is higher since the plaintiff has to demonstrate to the court that he / she suffered some loss or damages (except under the four items above).
+In other words, the standard for a plaintiff to prove slander is higher since the plaintiff has to demonstrate to the court that he/she suffered some loss or damages (except under the four items above).

 In addition to the requirement to show damages for slander, other essential elements of defamation are listed below:

 Another key part of the defamation case is that the parties made false statements for a certain purpose.
-The statement must be made in the knowledge that it is untrue or disregarding the facts.
+The statement must be made in the knowledge that it is untrue or disregard the facts.
 In general, it is easier for an ordinary citizen to prove defamation than a public figure since a higher standard would apply.
 The standard is whether or not reasonable persons in society think or opine that the words or statements have defamed the victim.

 Telling the truth is an absolute defence against defamation.
 If what was said is true, then there is no case for defamation.
 If the case was brought by a public figure, it is a defence if one can prove that one was not negligent in making the statement based on available public information.

-Statements made in the course of a Shareholders' meeting are protected by `qualified privilege', i.e. the maker has a good defence to an action for defamation provided certain conditions are met.
-The statement must be made in good faith, without malice and must be on a subject in which the members have a legitimate interest.
+Statements made in the course of a Shareholders' meeting are protected by `qualified privilege', i.e. the maker has a good defence against an action for defamation provided certain conditions are met.
+The statement must be made in good faith, without malice, and must be on a subject in which the members have a legitimate interest.
 In addition, public officials also enjoy qualified privileges when making statements in the legislative assembly.

 The publisher of defamatory material is generally subject to the same penalties as the person who originally made the defamatory statement.
 At common law, even though a member may be able to rely on a defence of qualified privilege in respect of a defamatory statement made in the course of a meeting, a representative of the press would not be able to do so.
-However, the defence of qualified privilege are extended to reports in the press of the meetings of public companies provided that they are fairly and accurately reflect the proceedings.
+However, the defence of qualified privilege is extended to reports in the press of the meetings of public companies provided that they fairly and accurately reflect the proceedings.

-In general, the purpose of a defamation complaint is to notify the offender that one is ready to file a claim in court, unless the offender is willing to negotiate a fair and reasonable settlement to save both parties time and costs of a protracted legal proceeding.
+In general, the purpose of a defamation complaint is to notify the offender that one is ready to file a claim in court unless the offender is willing to negotiate a fair and reasonable settlement to save both parties time and costs of a protracted legal proceeding.
 Litigation costs are expensive with unpredictable results, which is particularly true for defamation cases because defamation is largely fact-based.